fredbeaupre/AnomaGUI/README.md

 <img src="https://github.com/fredbeaupre/AnomaGUI/blob/master/reannotatorApp.png" width="400" height="400" margin="auto">

-If you already have the project cloned on your local machine, you can ignore steps 1-3 and instead do:
+If you already have the project cloned on your local machine, you can ignore steps 1-3 and instead run the following command from root:

-1. `git pull` from root
+1. `git pull`

-Then jump to step 4 below
+Then you can skip ahead to step 4 below

 Otherwise: